TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Experimental Setup

 \subsection{Hybrid DNN/HMM ASR Setup}

-We evaluate performance of ASR models built on top of TERA representations.
+We evaluate the performance of ASR models on top of representations.
 We employ the Hybrid DNN/HMM ASR modeling implemented with the PyTorch-Kaldi~\cite{pytorchkaldi} toolkit.
-We investigate two types of DNN settings, \textit{MLP} and \textit{liGRU}. \textit{MLP} is a simple single layer multilayer perceptron model. \textit{liGRU} is a 5-layer light gated recurrent units followed by 2-layers of fully-connected network.
+We investigate two types of DNN settings, \textit{MLP} and \textit{liGRU}. \textit{MLP} is a simple single-layer multilayer perceptron model. \textit{liGRU} is a 5-layer light-gated recurrent unit followed by 2-layers of fully-connected network.
+In first-pass decoding, we use a 4-gram language model with a beam-search algorithm.
+The WER score is computed with the \textit{NIST SCTK} scoring toolkit~\cite{pytorchkaldi}.
+For lattice rescoring, we use the Kaldi \textit{ConstArpaLm} format language model.
+The decoding and rescoring scripts are inherited from the Kaldi \textit{s5} recipe~\cite{kaldi}.

 When we utilize TERA as a representation extractor, we feed the output of TERA to \textit{liGRU} or \textit{MLP} and freeze the parameters of TERA during training.
-As for fine-tuning TERA, the TERA model is updated together with \textit{liGRU} or \textit{MLP} as part of the DNN component in the hybrid ASR framework.
-We report ASR modelling results of LibriSpeech in terms of WER.
-To highlight the effect of pre-training, we use limited amount of labeled data, i.e., the \textit{train-clean-100} subset, for supervised ASR training.
+As for fine-tuning TERA, we update the TERA model with \textit{liGRU} or \textit{MLP} as part of the DNN component in the hybrid ASR framework.
+For our ASR experiments, we pre-train TERA on 40-dimensional fMLLR~\cite{fmllr} features instead of 80-dimensional log Mel features since the PyTorch-Kaldi ASR toolkit~\cite{pytorchkaldi} works best with fMLLR inputs.
+To highlight the effect of pre-training, we use a limited amount of labeled data, i.e., the \textit{train-clean-100} subset, for supervised ASR training.
 Hyperparameters are tuned on the \textit{dev-clean} subset, and testing results measured from the \textit{test-clean} subset are reported.
-In addition to evaluating on LibriSpeech, we also benchmark ASR results with TIMIT, where performance is measured in terms of PER.
-With this setup, we investigate the issue of domain shift, where models are pre-trained using data in the domains different from the downstream tasks (LibriSpeech and TIMIT in our case).
-Following the conventional settings~\cite{hmm}, ASR modelling on TIMIT is based on 48 phoneme classes, while accuracy is measured after mapping the prediction to a smaller set of 39 phoneme classes.
-All the results we report here were obtained by training on the training set, tuning hyperparameter on the development set, and testing on the test set.
-Splits of these sets are obtained from the Kaldi TIMIT recipe\cite{kaldi}.
+We report ASR modeling results of LibriSpeech in terms of WER.
+In addition to evaluating with LibriSpeech, we also benchmark ASR results with TIMIT, where we measure PER.
+With this setup, we investigate the domain shift issue, where models are pre-trained using data in the domains different than the downstream tasks.